 An oral surgeon may be required when an injury has been sustained to the mouth, jaw, teeth, or face.
-Experienced oral surgeons like Dr. Nedbalski and Dr. Chai have a specialized understanding of the facial structures and how to administer the right surgical treatment to restore balance to the face, minimize scarring, and promote optimal healing.
+Experienced oral surgeons like Dr. Nedbalski, Dr. Chai, and Dr. Luter have a specialized understanding of the facial structures and how to administer the right surgical treatment to restore balance to the face, minimize scarring, and promote optimal healing.

 We understand that injuries can happen at any time.
 If you or your child has sustained a facial trauma, please contact Boulder Oral Surgery as soon as possible for prompt evaluation and treatment.
 However, any injuries that occur outside usual business hours or are severe should be treated at the nearest emergency room by the oral surgeon on call.

 Facial trauma injuries may include cuts to the face or mouth, broken or knocked-out teeth, or broken facial or jaw bones.
-Dr. Nedbalski or Dr. Chai will make every effort to see you as soon as possible after a facial trauma injury.
+Dr. Nedbalski, Dr. Chai, or Dr. Luter will make every effort to see you as soon as possible after a facial trauma injury.
 The type of treatment you will receive is dependent upon the location and severity of the injury.
 In general, treatments of facial trauma injuries are as follows.

 Cuts that have occurred inside or around the mouth are commonly treated with stitches.
 The best suturing technique will be determined and utilized to promote healing and minimize scarring.